Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

-This generalises the tame situation, where a standard Verma module \emph{cannot} be simple if its highest weight lies on some coroot hyperplanes, cf. Rmk.~\ref{rmk:minimal_modules}.
-But even there, inducing from a largest parabolic subalgebra does \emph{not} ensure the corresponding Verma module be simple: more precisely, the standard theory identifies the (unique) maximal proper submodule as the radical of the Shapovalov form~\cite{shapovalov_1972_a_certain_bilinear_form_on_the_universal_enveloping_algebra_of_a_complex_semisimple_lie_algebra}, passing through the weight decomposition of the Verma module, which we review in \S~\ref{sec:tame_shapovalov}.
-Then we generalise all of this, proving that there exists a $U\mf g_r$-contragredient symmetric bilinear Shapovalov form $\mc S$ on the (indecomposable) finite generalised singularity modules, such that the (unique) maximal proper submodule coincides with $\Rad(\mc S)$---inducing an orthogonal decomposition into weight subspaces.
+Thm.~\ref{thm:main_theo_4} is consistent with the tame setting, where a Borel-induced Verma module for $\mf g$ \emph{cannot} be simple if its highest weight lies on some coroot hyperplanes (cf.~Rmk.~\ref{rmk:minimal_modules}).
+However, inducing from parabolic subalgebras does \emph{not} ensure that the corresponding Verma module be simple: the standard theory identifies the unique maximal proper submodule as the radical of the Shapovalov form~\cite{shapovalov_1972_a_certain_bilinear_form_on_the_universal_enveloping_algebra_of_a_complex_semisimple_lie_algebra}, involving the usual weight-space decompositions (cf.~\S~\ref{sec:tame_shapovalov}).

+Therefore, we generalise all this material in the wild case, constructing a Shapovalov form $\mc S$--- on $M$--- whose radical coincides with the unique maximal proper submodule $N \sse M$ (cf.~Lem./Def.~\ref{lem:maximal_proper_submodule_wild} +~Thm.~\ref{thm:shapovalov_radical_equals_maximal_proper_submodule_wild}).
+In particular, there is an $\mc S$-orthogonal decomposition of $M$ into weight subspaces for the centre of the Levi factor of a parabolic subalgebra of $\mf g$.